pleshakoff/gossip/README.md

 A timer has been started in the server node to start gossip interaction.
 The pull strategy is selected in the current implementation.

-Each timer node polls its neighbors for the new records.
+Each timer node polls its neighbors for new records.
 The concept of logical clocks is used to store the data state of each node.

 The current version of the data and the versions of neighboring nodes (from the point of view of the current node) are stored in a special vector.
 Any change in the node data leads to an increase in the version vector.

-If the node data changed based as a result of a pull request to a neighboring node, then the data version of the neighboring node and the current node version + 1 are increased in the vector.
+If the node data changed based on the result of a pull request from a neighboring node, then the data version of the neighboring node and the current node version + 1 are increased in the vector.

 When requesting data, the node sends the supplier node its version of the data version of the supplier node.